-Once you have selected your base medium, you may need to size is appropriately for your project.
+Once you have selected your base medium, you may need to size it appropriately for your project.
 If using wood, use a rule and circular saw to make straight cuts.
 Use sandpaper to smooth the edges so you don't get splinters while you work.
 You also need to "key" the wood surface to roughen it up a bit.
 This helps the adhesive stick better.
 You can use sandpaper or score it with a box cutter.
 If using a metal base, use a rough grade of sandpaper or steel wool to score it.

 Next, you must seal the wood surface so the wood will not warp over time.
 You can buy a special sealer for mosaics or use a diluted adhesive.
 Get an old plastic container and mix one part adhesive to two parts water.
 Then apply it to the wood base with an old paintbrush.
 Give this ample time to dry.
-If using glass as your base, make sure if is clean and dry.
+If using glass as your base, make sure it is clean and dry.
 Remove any dirt or grime by wiping it with denatured alcohol.

 Although you may be tempted to immediately begin gluing the tiles to the base, resist!
-Go ahead and layout all your tiles the way you want them on the base.
-Try to evenly space the tiles, leaving the desired amount of space for grout.
+Go ahead and lay out all your tiles the way you want them on the base.
+Try to space the tiles evenly, leaving the desired amount of space for grout.

 The simplest way to attach ceramic tile is to use a multipurpose adhesive and glue it directly to the base.
 You can work in small sections at a time, applying the adhesive and then the tiles.
 You must work quickly to attach the tile before the glue dries.
 If you will be using grout, be sure to leave the same amount of space around the tiles for continuity.